Obstetrics Providers

 Dr. Meggan Grant-Nierman, D.O.

 Dr. Grant-Nierman is a Colorado native whose father was a family physician in rural eastern Colorado.
 She saw firsthand the joy he had providing care to their community and chose to follow in his footsteps.
 Dr. G-N is honored to be a part of a family’s care through life’s journey.
-She is excited about the way First Street Family Health has integrated a behavioral specialist into their pregnancy and well child care with close monitoring and early intervention for pregnancy related mood disorders.
 Meggan and her husband Josiah moved to Salida in 2012 and have enjoyed integrating into this wonderful community.
-Josiah is a small business owner and enjoys hunting and other forms of outdoor recreation.
 Meggan enjoys hiking, cooking, volleyball, and spending time with her family and dogs.

 Dr. Vanna Kay Irving, M.D.